 Action item: Obviously this stove would need to be tested further.
 Tests should be done with full pollution monitoring, and of course with wood instead of gas as the fuel.
-The design alternative described above with the tapered sides should be investigated.

 References and Acknowledgements

 Thanks go to my company, SEA Ltd. for allowing me to do most of this work in their gas appliance lab.
 Also thanks go to my co-worker, Pete Susey, for coming up with the idea of a diffusion flame gas burner, without which this work would never have gotten started.
 Thanks also go to my mom for lending me her large pot and bowl for these tests.
 Thanks also go to my two volunteer lab assistants, Lisa Holt and Sue Fitzgerald.